The second week of the SPARKS UK Electrical Apprentice of the Year competition saw 2 more skilled competitors reach the grand final.

 “We will get him in for a few practice days and make sure he’s ready for it.
 I’m sure he will do himself proud again.”

-Speaking after the heat, Elliot said: “I’m a bit surprised.
+Speaking after the heat, Elliott said: “I’m a bit surprised.
 Over the moon, of course.
 I can’t believe I’ve won!

 “It came down to the wire but I managed to finish it.
 Some things could have gone a little bit better but the main thing is to finish it.”